ZWPlayer Method Description

 Detailed Description:

-If the player is in pause state, continue playback from the current position
+- If the player is paused, playback continues from the current position

-If the player is in stop state, start a new playback session
+- If the player is stopped, a new playback session is initiated

 1.5 setplaystate